christiansassi/computer-vision-project/README.md

   <span><i>Ball detection and tracking</i></span>
 </p>

-As with player tracking, if the ball makes a sudden, rapid movement, the particle system may require a few iterations to adjust.
-This can result in inaccurate predictions during those iterations, as shown in the video above.
+As with player tracking, the particle system may require a few iterations to adapt to rapid movements, potentially leading to inaccurate predictions during those iterations.

 > [!NOTE]
-> Even for this application, tracking based on a particle system can be challenging.
-However, in this case, unlike with players, the difficulties encountered by the tracking system may be less pronounced because the ball has a more predictable movement.
+> Although particle systems can face challenges in tracking fast-moving objects, the ball's movement is more predictable, making the technique more effective in this case.

-## Color-based team identification
+## Color-based Team Identification

-For this purpose, the optimal approach was to use the net to separate the two teams, as this project is designed to process volleyball videos rather than videos of other sports where players from different teams may intermingle.
+Given that this project processes volleyball videos, the optimal method for team identification was to use the net to separate the two teams.
+This approach is particularly effective since players from different teams in volleyball are generally positioned on opposite sides of the net.

-This decision was further justified by the fact that in the provided videos, players from both teams wear uniforms of similar colors, making color-based team identification challenging.
+However, color-based team identification faced challenges due to the similarity in uniform colors between the two teams.

 <p align="center" text-align="center">
   <img width="49%" src="assets/team_identification/team_identification_1.png">